Prescription Drug Affordability Act

 8) Quorum—A majority of the members of the board shall constitute a quorum for the purposes of conducting the business of the board.

-9) Meetings—The board shall meet in open session at least once every 6 weeks to review prescription drug product information.
+9) Meetings—The board shall meet in open session at least 4 times per year to review prescription drug product information.
 The board may meet in closed session to discuss proprietary data and information.

-a) The chair may cancel or postpone a meeting if there are no prescription drug products to review.
+a) The chair may cancel or postpone a meeting if there is not business to transact.

-b) The following actions by the board shall be made in open session: Deliberations on whether to subject a prescription drug product to a cost review under this act; any vote on whether to impose an upper payment limit on purchases and payor reimbursements of prescription drug products in the state; and any decision by the board.
+b) The following actions by the board shall be made in open session: Deliberations on whether to subject a prescription drug product to a cost review under this act and any vote on whether to impose an upper payment limit on purchases and payor reimbursements of prescription drug products in the state.

 e) The board shall provide an opportunity for public comment at each open meeting of the board.